The Knox event taxonomy.

 Agent memory

 Audit-permanence for agent persistent memory.
-Knox + Anthropic memory beta surface.
+Knox + any memory-beta-capable agent runtime.

 Agent transactions

 Bilateral agent commerce commitments.
-Aligned with the Anthropic Project Deal use-case shape.
+Aligned with bilateral agent-commerce protocol shapes generally.

 Automotive AI